TIBCOSoftware/snappydata/docs/quickstart.md

 $ mkdir quickstartdatadir
 $./bin/spark-shell --conf spark.snappydata.store.sys-disk-dir=quickstartdatadir --conf spark.snappydata.store.log-file=quickstartdatadir/quickstart.log
 ```
 It opens a Spark Shell.
-All SnappyData metadata as well persistent data will be stored in the directory "quickstartdatadir".
+All SnappyData metadata as well as persistent data is stored in the directory **quickstartdatadir**.
 Follow the steps mentioned [here](#Start_quickStart)

 ##Getting Started on AWS